GRCDEV/ArduSim/help/development.md

 * `boolean isVerboseStorageEnabled()`.
 This function may be used to decide if some information must be stored in a *File*.
 * `void setNumUAVs(int)`.
 A protocol may need to change the number of running UAVs on the same machine when performing a simulation.
 This method may be used in the configuration dialog of the protocol for that purpose.
 For example, if the protocol needs to load missions for the multicopters, it can reduce the number of simulated UAVs if the number of missions loaded is lower than expected (i.e. protocol *MBCAP*).
-* `void setProtocolConfigured()`.
-This function must be used when the protocol configuration dialog is closed to inform ArduSim that it can continue, opening the main window.
 * `void sleep(long)`.
 Wrapper method to make the current Thread wait for a period of time.

 ### 5.5 Available utilities